 But Lionel, her most loyal customer, is determined to cheer her up.
 With the help of Josie's ice-skating-obsessed daughter Brenda-Marie and their Irish Catholic cleaner with OCD, Martha, he is throwing a party.
 There's even a special guest coming - the King himself.
 Elvis that is - in the form of brand new Elvis impersonator Timothy Wong.
 He might not know the songs, but his outfits are spectacular.

 Nobody is expecting the other surprise guest though, and she's about to make sure the party gets all shook up.
-It's time to grab a drink, swivel those hips and snarl those lips as the night really gets going.
+It's time to grab a drink and swivel those hips as the night really gets going.

-Hilarious and heartfelt - this is a quirky comedy sure to warm your heart and thaw the cold.
+Hilarious and heartfelt - this is a quirky comedy sure to warm your heart.
 Martha, Josie and the Chinese Elvis is about learning to accept who you are and making the most of your moves.
 Whatever you're dressed in...

 "as moving as it is hilarious"